KaolinFlow/Kaolin.Flow/README.md

 Just run the program without any argument.

 ## HTTP
-`data` is always a list of bytes (array of integer) and `headers` is always a map with key and value of strings.
+`data` is always a list of bytes (array of integer) or a string and `headers` is always a map with key and value of strings.
 Import `http` for using these:
 | http    | arg1 | arg2    | arg3    |   |
 |---------|------|---------|---------|---|
 | get(    | url  | headers |         | ) |